The PIEoneer Awards

 Education agencies are a vital part of the international education industry and essential partners to educators, reporting on local student trends and market factors quickly, and helping shape the evolving international education market.
 Many are run by innovative business people who have evolved to offer language testing, visa counselling, study abroad fairs and non-education related travel advice and products.

-This category is an opportunity for agency directors to submit their own entry, or for schools, colleges and universities to nominate an agent partner for the award.
+This category is an opportunity for agencies to submit their own entry, or for schools, colleges and universities to nominate an agent partner for the award.

 We want to hear about exceptional service, innovative collaborative campaigns or beyond-the-call-of-duty support for student clients.
 Other ideas for nomination-worthy agencies include those trying new ideas to recruit students in a depressed market, or those building productive relations within their domestic agency industry or with embassies in their country.
 Expansion into new territories or new product lines will also be considered as innovative.